cloudify-cosmo/getcloudify.org/source/guide/3.2/webui-hosts-page.md

 This page is not filtered live.
 You should click on the `Show` button to apply the filter.<br/>
 ![Show](/guide/images/ui/ui-hosts-show.png)

-And the filter result is displayed
+And the filter results is displayed
 ![Show Results](/guide/images/ui/ui-hosts-show-results.png)

 # Search hosts